developez/csv-importer-for-pods/README.md

 This plugin is compatible with every kinds of pods included User (extended) pod.

+# = 0.8 =

+* Little fixes of undefined variables.
+* Better instructions in the admin page.

 # = 0.7 =

 * Improvements about gui interface to understand better the instructions